 They outpaced everyone else in the number of patent applications, trademark registrations, and R&D investments.
 The report also found that Amazon abandons patent applications at a higher rate than others, which ties back to our earlier point about embracing failure.

 Bezos sees innovation as an integral part of his philosophy, and you can see it in their many product launches and new initiatives.
-From stumbling onto Amazon Web Services as a great business, to the failed Amazon phone, they're not afraid to step outside what an online book store was supposed to be.
+From stumbling onto Amazon Web Services as a great business to the failed Amazon phone, they're not afraid to step outside what an online bookstore was supposed to be, reflecting Jeff Bezos's leadership style.

 Never stop learning